novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-117.md

 ‘Then I should suggest collaborating later.’

-To be precise, Son Jung-ui would work hard, and Lee Hyun-woo would provide the funding.
+To be precise, Son Jung-yi would work hard, and Lee Hyun-woo would provide the funding.

 ----